TomHodson/command_line_slides/task2.md

 7
 10
 ```
 And this should work in any directory that contains txt files.
+If you get stuck, you can see a solution [here](https://github.com/TomHodson/command_line_slides/edit/main/task2.sh)

 ### A recording of me doing the above, mistakes and all
 [![asciicast](https://asciinema.org/a/468329.svg)](https://asciinema.org/a/468329)